About MHHS

 Program Manager

-The Emergency Health Program is responsible for ensuring timely and effective medical response during emergencies, disasters, and mass casualty events.
-It provides pre-hospital care, coordinates emergency medical services (EMS), and strengthens the health system’s preparedness and response capabilities.
-The program works closely with hospitals, clinics, and first responders to deliver life-saving care, conduct emergency drills, and implement disaster risk reduction strategies.
-Its goal is to safeguard public health through rapid, coordinated, and resilient emergency medical response.
+Works closely with hospitals, clinics, and first responders to deliver life-saving care, conduct emergency drills, and implement disaster risk reduction strategies.
+Its goal is to safeguard public health through rapid, coordinated, and resilient emergency medical response

 Bureau of Health Systems Administration (BHSA)

-The Bureau of Health System Administration serves as a backbone of the Ministry of Health and Human Services (MHHS), ensuring efficient management and coordination of essential support systems.
-It oversees financial operations, health information systems, policy development, and workforce capacity building.
-The Bureau is composed of four key divisions:
+The backbone of the Ministry of Health and Human Services; overseeing financial operations, health information systems, policy development, workforce capacity building.

-Oversees all financial and budget matters, asset, and project management of MHHS.
-The Division shall be responsible for the following: prepare, monitor, manage, and report ministry budget as well as financial activities and status and service fees and revenues as well as financial billing and collections activities
+Oversees all financial and budget matters, assets, and project management of MHHS.
+It prepares, monitors, manages, and reports the Ministry budget as well as financial activities, status, and service fees and revenues, as well as billing and collections.

 • MHHS Budget and Finance Unit